IIIF/training/dcmi-workshop/part2/image-api/size.md

 <script src="../viewer.js" >
 </script>

-The size governs the size of the output image.
+The size portion of the URL governs the size of the output image, possibly scaling the selected region.
 A full list of options is available in the [Image API specification](https://iiif.io/api/image/2.1/#size).
 Some of the more common ones:

 | Form | Description |
 | -- | -- |